-The food stamp program issues monthly benefits redeemable at authorized retail food stores.
+The SNAP program issues monthly benefits redeemable at authorized retail food stores.
 Eligibility and benefit levels are based on household size, income, assets and other factors.
-To help with the transition to self-sufficiency, food stamps may be continued for families leaving Temporary Assistance to move into the workplace.
-The food stamp income eligibility limits enable families earning up to 130% of the poverty level to qualify for the program and there is no time limit for receipt of benefits for families with children.
+To help with the transition to self-sufficiency, SNAP may be continued for families leaving Temporary Assistance to transition into the workplace.
+The SNAP income eligibility limits enable families earning up to 130% of the poverty level to qualify for the program.

-For eligible households Food Stamps benefits begin the day the application is filed with the department.
-If you file an application and you meet the rules of the Food Stamp Program, you have a legal right to get them.
+For eligible households SNAP benefits begin the day the application is filed with the department.
+If you file an application and you meet the rules of the SNAP Program, you have a legal right to get them.

 - individuals or families